 How can you freshen up your hair after a workout?

-If you have curly or afro hair, AIRFRO's 00.3 DFY Refresh, £14.96, is a game-changer for prolonging wash day after exercise.
+If you have curly or afro hair, products like AIRFRO's 00.3 DFY Refresh, are a game-changer for prolonging wash day after exercise.
 Packed with moisturising vitamin B5 and soothing aloe vera to prevent the dreaded post-workout itch, it reduces frizz and adds definition.
 Spritz a little into your roots and mid-lengths and massage it in with your fingers.

 In fact, a little post-workout oil can be a good thing for curls.
 "Thick, wavy or curly hair tends to be dry since the oil doesn't coat the strands as easily," says Dr Benar.
 "Sebum is an important part of beautiful, well-defined curls because curly hair needs more moisture to stay soft and to prevent frizz."

 For finer hair, dry shampoo is a great shout.
-If you're in the market for a dry shampoo that actually cleanses hair as it mops up oil and sweat, try Living Proof's Perfect Hair Day (PhD) Dry Shampoo, £20.
+If you're in the market for a dry shampoo that actually cleanses hair as it mops up oil and sweat, try Living Proof's Perfect Hair Day (PhD) Dry Shampoo.
 Virtually invisible, it makes limp, sweaty hair feel brand-new.
-If it's the freshly washed hair smell you're after, grab Andrew Fitzsimons DISCREET AF Dry Shampoo Spray for All Hair Types, £9.
+If it's the freshly washed hair smell you're after, grab Drybar's Detox Dry Shampoo.
 "Dry shampoo uses alcohol and starch-based ingredients to soak up excess oil and debris," says Dr Laftah.
 "While they can be a useful quick fix, they should not replace hair washing as overuse can result in an itchy, dry scalp."

 Dr Benar has another great tip.
 "A hair wrap or workout headband can help minimise sweat build-up on your scalp and absorb sweat as you exercise," he says.
 "They also have the added benefit of keeping your hair out of your face as you work out.
 Otherwise, keep a sweat towel handy to dry your face and hair."